 Any dog that comes through our gates is given whatever time he or she may need in order to recover from any of their experiences.
 We are in no rush to re-home any of our dogs.
 Some have stayed with us for only a day, others for weeks and others for years.
 Some will spend the rest of their days with us at the kennels as we have a strict no-kill policy when it comes to behavioural issues.
 We believe that when the time is right, each dog will find their right home, even if that home is ultimately with us.
 Our re-homing process can take a long time and is strictly based on the needs and the welfare of the dog(s) involved.

 At GSRRR we work on a system based entirely on trust, both in our relationships with our dogs and with each-other.
 If you ever come to visit us, you will see a few regular faces, both canine and human.
-We are what is known as a therapeutic community and each individual you will see at the kennels is generally not only there for the dogs, but for themselves.
+We call ourselves a therapeutic community and each individual you will see at the kennels is generally not only there for the dogs, but for themselves.

 Most of us involved with the GSRRR project have suffered, or are suffering from some kind of mental health issue, physical health issue or stressful experience.
 We work closely with individuals who are suffering from various kinds of traumas, addictions, mood disorders or displacements.
 The rescue is what Ray calls a tool-box.
 It is a coping mechanism and a necessity for the mental well-being of many who come through its gates.

 While our priority may be the needs of the dogs that come into our care, we find that a place of respect, care and understanding amongst each-other is paramount in enabling us to do the work that we do.
 We strive ourselves in creating a place of safety for those, canine or otherwise, who may find life outside of the rescue one of extreme difficulty.